 Upon arrival, I started strolling along the streets and felt the heartbeat of the local community.
 I walked from the dock towards the interior of the island without a slight clue of my destination.
 As I did so, Nkombo people stared at me like I was a strange creature from Mars.

 As I wandered up and down the streets of Nkombo, I tried to blend in but failed miserably.
 Some kids called me Muzungu.
 I must be the blackest Muzungu ever created.

-Nkombo dwellers are laid-back and none of them seemed to be in a hurry.
-Scenes of idle young men hanging out and teenage girls as young as 15 breastfeeding their own babies are common across the island.
-In the barbershops, radios are tuned to stations broadcasting from Congo in a mixture of Swahili and French.
+Nkombo dwellers are laid-back.
+They are never in a hurry.
+Scenes of idle young men hanging out and teenage girls as young as fifteen breastfeeding their own babies are common across the island.
+In the barbershops, radios are tuned to stations broadcasting from the South Kivu Province of DR Congo in a mixture of Swahili and French.